S-JingTao/homepage_sjt/_pages/about.md

 National University of Singapore (NUS), working with
 [Prof. Mike Shou Zheng](https://sites.google.com/view/showlab).
+ Prior to this, I spent a wonderful year as a Research Fellow at Robotics Research Lab (NUS), working with Prof. Sam Ge Shuzhi.

 I received my Ph.D. degree from
 Hunan University in 2024, where I was